 Water balloon explosions.
 Tug of war.
 Late-night dancing.
 These activities bring renewal, vibrancy and healing to over 200 campers who spend a week at Camp Rainbow each year.

-Camp Rainbow works to enrich the lives of children who have been diagnosed with cancer or a blood disorder.
-Since 1985, Camp Rainbow has been welcoming patients into an experience among the pines, entirely free-of-charge.
-Campers can participate in a wide array of programs including zip lining, rock wall climbing, canoeing, fishing and archery.
-Some of our campers battled cancer years ago, and some are fighting it now, but the magic of Camp Rainbow is that it gives patients the same experiences as any other child going to summer camp—and more.
+Since 1985, Camp Rainbow has been welcoming patients with cancer or a blood disorder into an experience among the pines, entirely free-of-charge.
+Some campers battled cancer years ago, and some are fighting it now, but the magic of Camp Rainbow is that it gives patients the same experiences as any other child going to summer camp—and more.

-Camp Rainbow is made possible thanks to the support of our generous partners like Care Camps.
+Camp Rainbow is made possible thanks to the support of MITER Foundation.

 Hundreds of children come to Phoenix Children’s Center for Cancer and Blood Disorders every year.
 Your support of CCBD allows us to provide the most advanced care with a compassionate touch.